-$j=1\dots n$ map features.
+The data association problem in continuous EKF SLAM consists in producing a hypothesis $\mathcal{H} = [j_1, j_2, \ldots, j_i, \ldots, j_m]$ , where correspondences are established between each of the $i = 1, \ldots, m$ sensor measurements and one (or none) of the $j = 1, \ldots, n$ map features.
 The space of measurement-feature correspondences can be represented by an interpretation tree of m levels [37].
-Each node of the tree at level i has n+1 branches, corresponding to the n alternative feature pairings for measurement i, and an extra node (star-branch) to account for the possibility of the measurement being spurious or a new feature.
-The size of this correspondence space, (i.e. the number of alternative hypotheses) in which data association must be solved is exponential with the number of measurements: $(n+1)^m$ .
+Each node of the tree at level i has n + 1branches, corresponding to the n alternative feature pairings for measurement i, and an extra node (star-branch) to account for the possibility of the measurement being spurious or a new feature.
+The size of this correspondence space, (i.e., the number of alternative hypotheses) in which data association must be solved is exponential with the number of measurements: $(n + 1)^m$ .

-Fortunately, the availability of a stochastic model for both the map and the measurements allows us to check each measurement-feature correspondence for individual compatibility by predicting the location of the map features relative to the sensor reference, and determine compatibility using a hypothesis test on the innovation and covariance of each possible pairing.
+Fortunately, the availability of a stochastic model for both the map and the measurements allows us to check each measurement-feature correspondence for individual compatibility by predicting the location of the map features relative to the sensor reference and determine compatibility using a hypothesis test on the innovation and covariance of each possible pairing.

-The discrepancy between the observation i and the predicted observation of map feature j is measured using the innovation term of eq.
-(5) and covariance (2).
-The measurement can be considered corresponding to the feature if the Mahalanobis
+The discrepancy between the observation i and the predicted observation of map feature j is measured using the innovation term of (5) and its covariance (2).
+The measurement can be considered corresponding to the feature if the Mahalanobis distance $D{k,ij}^2$ satisfies [38]